-Whale Securities Co., L.P., as underwriter, has agreed, subject to the terms and conditions contained in the underwriting agreement relating to this offering, to purchase the 2,000,000 shares of common stock offered by us.
+Whale Securities Co., L.P.is acting as representative of the several underwriters named below.
+The underwriters have agreed, jointly and severally, subject to the terms and conditions contained in the underwriting agreement relating to this offering, to purchase the 2,000,000 shares of common stock offered by us.
+The number of shares of common stock that each underwriter has agreed to purchase appears opposite its name below: